Cheshire East

 The Safeguarding Adults Board commissioned a Safeguarding Adults Review following the death of “Jane”.

-Jane was a 63-years old and had been diagnosed with Dementia in 2018.
+Jane was 63-years old and had been diagnosed with Dementia in 2018.
 She lived in her own home and her husband was her main carer.
-Sadly, she was killed in an accident when she went missing from her home in December 2020
+Sadly, she was killed in an accident when she went missing from her home in December 2020.

 It should be noted that these events occurred during the early stages of the COVID pandemic when national lockdowns were established, placing restrictions on contact from family and professionals.